Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

   Sybil3D is an equal opportunity employer.
 All applicants will be considered for employment without attention to race, colour, religion, sex, sexual orientation, gender identity, national origin, or disability status.
 In fact, we require from you to send your CV without any photo to ensure the equality of our process.

 ### Job posting for Engineers:
- * job openings: 12.
+ * Job openings: 12.
 The shortage for material engineers is 12 and the automation risk is 2%.
 As the automation risk is very low is very unlikey that the job desappears.
  * Occupation (SOC): Materials Engineers (17-2131.00)
   * Industry (NAIC): 321991 Manufactured Home (Moble Home) Manufacturing
   * List of task and skills:
   We are a 3D printed home producer startup that is looking to add a passionate and self driven team member to expand our growing and fast-paced Engineering department.
 We develop houses and structures to enable people to live in an portable, ecologic and sustainable way.
 Our solutions are currently being used by more than 100 familiesbut this is just the starting point.
 As material engineer you will primarily be responsible for designing and participating in the production process of the final product.
 Material selection knowledge is needed for this job, specially the use of the press brake technology with the 3D printer.
 Also, familiarity with different types of pre and post processing programs is a must.

+* **Tasks**
+   *  	You will use your expertise to develop and implement the applicable sourcing strategy.
+   *  	You will have to consider the best materials to fit certain projects.
+   *  	To do this, you must interface directly with machine shops, sheet metal fabrication shops, 3D printing suppliers, internal staff members and management, as well as customers.
+We offer a luxury service which consists on assessing and personalizing the product with the client’s demands.
+   *  	Additionally, you will take on special projects related to expanding the capabilities of our production process, making the needed suggestions to the managers to improve our core competencies.
+So you are required to evaluate mechanical design costs and find ways to reduce manufacturing costs while ensuring best-in-class product quality
+   *  	Provide mechanical design information for: 2D dimensional drawings from 3D models, 2D dimensional drawings, illustrations for installation, user and maintenance manuals and photorealistic product renderings
+   *  	Lead the mechanical aspects of product design improvements and sustaining engineering redesign for obsolescence

 * **Skills**
    *  	Analyse product failure data and laboratory test results to determine causes of problems and developing solutions.